 Enable Configuration Manager (SCCM) to receive and distribute Visual Studio administrator updates

-Configuration Manager (SCCM) can be set up to synchronize and download the Visual Studio administrator updates from the Windows Server Update Services (WSUS) catalog, and then deploy it to Visual Studio client machines across the organization.
+Configuration Manager (SCCM) can be set up to synchronize and download the Visual Studio administrator updates from the Windows Server Update Services (WSUS) catalog.
+SCCM can then deploy the administrator updates to Visual Studio client machines across the organization.

 SCCM must be configured to receive notifications when Visual Studio administrator update packages are available.
 To do that, use the following steps, and for more information, see Introduction to software updates in Microsoft Endpoint Configuration Manager (SCCM).

-Note that only Visual Studio security Administrator updates are published to WSUS by default.
-If you want to deploy feature or quality administrator updates through SCCM, you'll need to manually import them from the Microsoft Catalog and then deploy them.
+Only Visual Studio security Administrator updates are published to WSUS by default.
+If you want to deploy feature or quality administrator updates through SCCM, you'll need to manually import them from the Microsoft Catalog, and then deploy them.

-The client machines must be configured properly if they are going to recognize and accept Visual Studio administrator updates via either SCCM or Intune.
+The client machines must be configured properly if they're going to recognize and accept Visual Studio administrator updates via either SCCM or Intune.

 Visual Studio Client Detector Utility